-It may be that you need an asbestos management review, and to get new schools asbestos surveys and asbestos testing done by a UKAS-accredited specialist company.
+It may be that you need an asbestos management review, and to get a new school asbestos survey and asbestos testing carried out by a UKAS-accredited specialist company.

-You may need to put an asbestos management plan in place if you don’t have one already – or update an existing plan.
-This vital document registers and outlines the way asbestos will be managed across a particular property, and how people using the site will be kept safe from exposure to asbestos.
+You may need to put an asbestos management plan in place if you don’t have one already, update an existing plan or have an asbestos re-inspection survey or management review carried out.
+This vital document registers and outlines the way in which any asbestos will be managed across a particular property and how people using the site will be kept safe from exposure to asbestos.
 It should be clear, simple and easily accessed, and you’ll need to review it regularly.

 The HSE says all schools must have a site-specific asbestos management plan, and if the local authority has drawn this up, the school should be familiar with it.
 Yet one HSE survey found that nearly a third (31%) of those questioned had no written schools asbestos management plans in place.

 If asbestos is disturbed, or located in a part of the school which is vulnerable to disturbance (not least by unsuspecting children), the part of the building with ACMs will have to be removed, by a professional asbestos removal company.

 Asbestos awareness training is vital for both school staff and contractors.
 When taking on a contractor, ensure the organisation you choose has provided their staff with thorough asbestos training, to avoid any potential disturbance to asbestos-containing materials.
 Although it is not a legal requirement to have undergone asbestos training, it is strongly recommended that all tradesmen have completed an asbestos course.

 Caretakers are often the most at risk, so remember asbestos awareness training is for them too, so they stay safe as they carry out small maintenance jobs and activities like drilling across your school site.